 Visiting parts of the national park closed to the public, as well as a thrilling boat ride where you get showered by the falls, this one is really hard to beat in terms of price and experience.

 You’ll also have a specialised and experienced guide with you and get to base yourself on Argentina side, which I think is more favourable.

-Which Side is Better?
+Brazil Vs Argentina: Which Side of the Falls is Better?